ShellPuppy/RCube/README.md

 Rubik's Cube solver for very large cubes.

 Solves any cube of any size from 1 to 65536.
-The code can be easily modified to handle much larger cubes.
+The code can be easily modified to handle even larger cubes.
 However the primary limitation is the amount of memory on a system and the length of time it takes to solve.
 Solve time grows N^3 which means it takes 8 times longer to solve a cube that is 2x larger in each dimension.
 The number of pieces grows N^2 and the amount of work to rotate a slice is N, thus N^3;

 # Solve Method